-ATLAS (ABE Teaching & Learning Advancement System), housed in the Hamline University School of Education, is funded by a grant from the Minnesota Department of Education (MDE) to provide high-quality, accessible professional development and resources to advance education for adult learners.
+ATLAS (ABE Teaching & Learning Advancement System), housed in the Hamline University School of Education and Leadership, is funded by a grant from the Minnesota Department of Education (MDE) to provide high-quality, accessible professional development and resources to advance education for adult learners.
 The work of ATLAS is evidence-based, practitioner-focused, responsive to the needs of the adult education/ABE (Adult Basic Education) field, and designed to cultivate professionalism in Minnesota Adult Education.
 You can find more information about Minnesota Adult Education below.

 In close partnership with MDE Adult Education staff, ATLAS provides a wide range of ABE professional development activities and support: